April 25, 2023 / by Margarita Núñez Estimated read time: 11 minutes

 HubSpot>Content> HubDB>Edit>Actions>Export

-Pro tip: If you webpage has a Form, you need to list the form name as a separate item for translation.
+If your webpage has a Form, you need to list the form name as a separate item for translation.

 Step 3.
 Confirm Language Settings